graphql-aspnet/graphql-aspnet.github.io/docs/quick/code-examples.md

 ## Dependency Injection

 At runtime,  GraphQL invokes your graph controllers and injected services with the same dependency scope as the original HTTP Request.
-Add service to a controller's constructor and it will be automatically resolved with its configured scope.
+Add a service to a controller's constructor and it will be automatically resolved with its configured scope.

 <div class="sideBySideCode hljs">
 <div>